-Prana Mudra is the hasta (hand) mudra designed to increase the inner vitality and endurance.
-It is the combination of physical postures with the breathing exercise.
+Prana Mudra is the hasta (hand) mudra designed to increase inner vitality and endurance.
+It is the combination of physical postures with a breathing exercise.

 The term Prana Mudra comes from the संस्कृत (Sanskrit) language, प्राण (Prana) means “LIFE ENERGY” and मुद्रा (Mudra) means “GESTURE”.
 Among all the mudra’s which is practiced to perpetuate the balance for nature, Prana holds much superior importance.
 To perform this Mudra, bend ring finger and little finger inwardly must be touch with the tip of thumb while the middle and index finger extended outward horizontally.
 It is neither morning nor evening asana.
 No specific time duration required, one can practice at any time.
 However, performing this asana in the quiet room awaken the senses 2 times better than performing with all.
 It is the best healing mudra when you need a bit further calmness plus easiness.